|Nutrition Facts (per serving)|

-Whiskey does not typically find its way into the popular Long Island Iced Tea, and in the rare occasion when it does, Irish whiskey is almost never used.
-However, the Tully Tea recipe will have you rethinking this famous drink, because it transforms it into a high-class beverage that any drinker can appreciate.
+Whiskey does not typically find its way into the popular Long Island Iced Tea, and on the rare occasion when it does, Irish whiskey is almost never used.
+However, the Tully Tea recipe will have you rethinking this famous drink because it transforms it into a high-class beverage that any drinker can appreciate.

 The Tully Tea was created by Leo DeGroff, son of the legendary "King of the Cocktail" Dale DeGroff.
 He has made a name for himself in the bartending world and, as we see here, is creating equally impressive drinks.

-- In a cocktail shaker, combine the liquors, lemon juice and simple syrup with ice.
+In a cocktail shaker, combine the gin, Irish whiskey, rum, tequila, simple syrup, and lemon juice with ice.

 (Recipe from Leo DeGroff)